-Although there’s certainly no DevOps in a Box, (we've been there) the closest thing to a solution is a software product/tool, a process built around the platform, and a plan to implement both the software and process.
-Your objective in this stage is to find solutions that would not just work for the selected server role, but that might, at least theoretically, work for other servers and servers roles in your organization.
+Although there’s certainly no DevOps in a Box (we've wished for it too), the closest thing to a solution is a software product/tool, a process built around the platform, and a plan to implement both the software and process.
+Your objective in this stage is to find solutions that would not just work for the selected server role but that might, at least theoretically, work for other servers and servers roles in your organization.
 For instance, if your enterprise has a mix of Windows and Linux servers, then using only a Linux solution should be a nonstarter.

-Just because the enterprise’s servers are configured differently, there will be a lot of overlap in their configuration process.
-By the same token, just because two servers have similar IIS configuration, the process could be vastly different: for instance, a marketing website generally needs a lot less testing and scrutiny than stock trading API middleware.
+Though the enterprise’s servers are configured differently, there will be a lot of overlap in their configuration process.
+By the same token, just because two servers have similar IIS configuration doesn't mean their process is the same.
+In fact, the process could be vastly different: for instance, a marketing website generally needs a lot less testing and scrutiny than stock trading API middleware.

 It may seem like a lot to take in, but to reiterate, your goal is to find something that “might, at least theoretically, work.”
 Now is not the time to craft a 20-page requirements document with a spreadsheet detailing each and every possible technical and process specification.
 There’s simply no way of actually knowing each and every server’s configuration without spending significant time with each and every group to learn their technical requirements, so this initial organizational consideration must be done at a very high, almost “gut” level.

 Testing, testing, testing, and more testing.
 Let's get this show on the road!

 Step three can largely be performed by your implementation team, although brief interactions with development and operations teams may be needed to confirm technical requirements.